What does “Your tax return is still being processed” mean?

-The reason for a “Still Being Processing” status is because the IRS processing station system was alerted that something is not complete and does not match the IRS records on file with your tax account.
+The reason for a “Still Being Processing” status is that the IRS processing station system was alerted that something is not complete and does not match the IRS records on file with your tax account.
 It is possible that the IRS may need you to verify further information to complete the processing stage of your tax return.

 Typically, when you see the “still being processed” tax refund status, the IRS system has paused the processing of your tax return until the information can be verified and corrected.

-What things could trigger the still being processed tax refund status?
+What things could trigger the still-being-processed tax refund status?

 - Identity Verification

 - Wage and Withholding verification